invenia/blog/_posts/JuliaLangFeatures.md

  - In julia, in particular, you can dispatch on these traits.
  - Often, they will compile out of existence (due to static dispatch, during specialization.).

-⚠️ Do note that at some point you do have to document what properties a trait requires
+⚠️ Do note that at some point you have to document what properties a trait requires
 (e.g. what methods must be implemented).
 There is no static type-checker enforcing it.
 You may want to write a test-suite for anything that has a trait that checks it works right.